Xavante language: Morphology

-Conversation between men and their father-in-laws is also marked by use of honorific grammatical variants, used by both parties.
+Conversation between men and their fathers-in-law is also marked by use of honorific grammatical variants, used by both parties.
 Finally, a couple that has been arranged to be married also enter a specific relationship, known as dasiwasini, and must use grammatical forms denoting respect.
 In all, morphological variation in Xavante is critical to displaying intimacy and closeness between people, and in marking where such a relationship exists through the way they refer to one another, with more personal relationships being denoted by special grammatical forms.
 Also previously discussed was the use of the post-verbal morpheme ni when referring to unknown subjects.
-This is formally known as a ‘non-referential subject’, in that the subject does not refer to immediate entity in the world; for instance in saying ‘people’ as a collective instead of ‘my uncle’.
-This morpheme is added in both transitive and intransitive clauses, for instance when saying both ‘people love me’ and ‘people run’.
+This is formally known as a "non-referential subject", in that the subject does not refer to immediate entity in the world; for instance in saying ‘people’ as a collective instead of "my uncle".
+This morpheme is added in both transitive and intransitive clauses, for instance when saying both "people love me" and "people run".
 Ni is also commonly used with another morpheme, da, as a person prefix referring to a generic entity; for example, to use both transitive and intransitive sentences as examples:

 In these ways, Xavante uses morphological variation to express concepts relating to abstract individuals that exist in a different way than concrete, specific people.
 By extension, the language uses morphology in general to conceptualize a variety of concepts, including closeness in relationships as well as personal prefixes.